syikmis/day_night_classification/README.md

 # day_night_classification
-Classify your pictures by classes day and night!
+Classify your pictures by classes day and night with a CNN implemented with keras and tensorflow as backend!

 ## Evaluate your images:
 ```